IgniteUI/igniteui-docfx/en/components/spreadsheet_conditional_formatting.md

 -   [`OperatorConditionalFormat`](/angular-apis/typescript/latest/classes/operatorconditionalformat.html): Added using the `AddOperatorCondition` method, this conditional format exposes properties which control the visual attributes of a worksheet cell based on whether the cell’s value meets the criteria defined by a logical operator.
 -   [`RankConditionalFormat`](/angular-apis/typescript/latest/classes/rankconditionalformat.html): Added using the `AddRankCondition` method, this conditional format exposes properties which control the visual attributes of a worksheet cell based on whether a cell’s value is within the top of bottom rank of values across the associated range.
 -   [`TextOperatorConditionalFormat`](/angular-apis/typescript/latest/classes/textoperatorconditionalformat.html): Added using the `AddTextCondition` method, this conditional format exposes properties which control the visual attributes of a worksheet cell based on whether a cell’s text value meets the criteria defined by a string and a [`FormatConditionTextOperator`](/angular-apis/typescript/latest/enums/formatconditiontextoperator.html) value as placed in the `AddTextCondition` method’s parameters.
 -   [`UniqueConditionalFormat`](/angular-apis/typescript/latest/classes/uniqueconditionalformat.html): Added using the `AddUniqueCondition` method, this conditional format exposes properties which control the visual attributes of a worksheet cell based on whether a cell’s value is unique across the associated range.

 ### Dependencies

-In order to add conditional formatting to the [`IgxSpreadsheet`](/angular-apis/typescript/latest/classes/igxspreadsheet.html) control, you will need to import the following dependencies:
+In order to add conditional formatting to the `XamSpreadsheet` control, you will need to import the following dependencies:

 ```ts
 import { CellFill} from "igniteui-angular-excel/ES5/CellFill";